aurelienCastel/TimeAmount/README.md

 # TimeAmount.js

-A library to help you represent and manipulate amount of times, cut into different units.
+A library to help you represent and manipulate amounts of times, cut into differents units.

 ---

+    var timeAmount = new TimeAmount();
+Create a new amount of time that is represented by milliseconds, seconds, minutes, hours and days. <br>
+All these time units have undefined values.

     var timeAmount = new TimeAmount(0, 10, 30, 5, 2);
-Will create a new amount of time that is 0 milliseconds, 10 seconds, 30 minutes, 5 hours and 2 days long.
+Create a new amount of time that is 0 milliseconds, 10 seconds, 30 minutes, 5 hours and 2 days long.

     var timeAmount = new TimeAmount(1000, 60, 60, 24, 1000000);
-Will create a new amount of time that is 999 milliseconds, 59 seconds, 59 minutes, 23 hours and 999999 days long.
+Create a new amount of time that is 999 milliseconds, 59 seconds, 59 minutes, 23 hours and 999999 days long.

-    var timeAmount2 = new TimeAmount(-1, -1, -1, -1, -1);
+    var timeAmount = new TimeAmount(-1, -1, -1, -1, -1);

-Will create a new amount of time that is 0 milliseconds, 0 seconds, 0 minutes, 0 hours and 0 days long.
+Create a new amount of time that is 0 milliseconds, 0 seconds, 0 minutes, 0 hours and 0 days long.

+	var timeAmount = new TimeAmount(timeAmountToCopy);
+Create a new amount of time with the same numbers of milliseconds, seconds, minutes, hours and days as timeAmountToCopy.

 **Time units cannot goes beyond a certain limit and cannot goes under 0.**